Airships: The Next Generation

-Founded in 2025, based in the UK, our mission is to design and build large rigid airships
+Founded in 2025, based in the UK, our mission is to design and build the next generation of airships

-- They are capable of carrying large and heavy cargo over long distances at competitive levelised cost
+- They are capable of carrying large and heavy loads over long distances

 - Their slower speed and use of propellers instead of jet engines makes them quieter than planes